rubberart7/GameDex/README.md

 ---

 ## 💻 Tech Stack
-- **Client:** React, Next.js, TypeScript, Tailwind CSS, React-Toastify
+- **Client:** React, Next.js, TypeScript, Tailwind CSS
 - **Server:** Node.js, Express.js, PostgreSQL, Prisma, bcrypt, JSON Web Tokens, Axios, cookie-parser
-- **APIs:** Google Gemini API, RAWG API, CheapShark API
+- **APIs:** Google Gemini API, RAWG API

 ---

 ## ✨ Features
 - **Game Discovery:** Browse a catalog of video games with details like cover art, ratings, and release dates.
 - **User Authentication:** Secure user registration, login, and logout using JWT and bcrypt for password hashing.
 - **Library and Wishlist Management:** Add games to your personal library or wishlist and view them on dedicated pages.
+- **Deals & Discounts:** Stay updated with the latest game deals and price drops, helping you grab your favorite titles at the best value.
 - **AI-Powered Recommendations:** Get personalized game suggestions from a Google Gemini-powered AI, based on your library and wishlist preferences.
-- **Game Details:** View detailed information for each game, including screenshots and trailers, fetched from the RAWG API.
+- **Game Details:** View detailed information for each game, including screenshots and ratings, fetched from the RAWG API.

 ---